 - Reduce the Risk of Flooding.
 Flood damage is the number one insurance claim in the United States.
 If you’re in a high-risk flood zone, there are steps you can take to reduce your insurance premium.
 Contact Merriam Insurance for more information.

 - Look for Discounts.
-When shopping around, ask an agent about discounts.
+Ask an agent about discounts.
 Just like auto insurance, there may be several discounts available for your homeowner’s insurance.

 - Eliminate Unnecessary Coverage.
 Evaluate your policy and eliminate any coverage you no longer need.